HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control_cache.md

 - For **anonymous users**, the **cache key remains the same**, ensuring consistent caching behavior.

 !!! note
-    - Avoid setting a high TTL, as it may cause **accessibility conflicts**.
+    - Avoid setting a high TTL, as it may cause **access issues**.
     - Caching is per **instance only** and does **not sync** across multiple DAM pods.
-    - This caching mechanism is not applicable for Staging and EXIM as real time data is required.
+    - This caching mechanism is not considered during Staging and EXIM as real time data is required.
-    - Reducing redundant API calls significantly improves UI rendering performance by minimizing delays in data fetching.
+    - There is no active cache invalidation on permission changes.
+It is recommended to set the TTL based on your usage scenario.

 ## **Helm Configuration**